mkartchner994/github-contents-cache/README.md

 import getContentsFromGithub from "github-contents-cache";

 try {
+  // Currently, this will only pull content from the default branch of the repo but we may look
-  const results = await getContentsFromGithub({
+  // at adding the ability to define a different branch in the future. const results = await getContentsFromGithub({
     // REQUIRED: Personal access token with repo scope - https://github.com/settings/tokens
     // As always with access tokens, be careful to not commit your token!